seap-udea/pylar/README.md

 $ amazonas = lar.Basin('amazonas')
 ```

+## Tutorials

+We have prepared a set of [basic tutorials](https://github.com/seap-udea/pylar/tree/main/tutorials) for illustrating the usage of some of the tools including in `PyLAR`.
+The tutorials can be ran in `Google Colab`.

 ## What's new

 For a detailed list of the newest characteristics of the code see the file [What's new](https://github.com/seap-udea/pylar/blob/master/WHATSNEW.md).